AHEAD-Ansible/ansible-nautobot-network-path-troubleshooting/README.md

 - **NAPALM authentication errors** – Verify the SecretsGroup credentials and that the target device allows SSH/HTTPS login for read-only commands.
 - **Palo Alto or F5 lookups failing** – Check that the device platform slug (or name) includes `palo`, `panos`, `f5`, or `bigip` so the job selects the appropriate client, and that the corresponding environment variables are populated.
 - **Result payload missing** – Create the `network_path_trace_results` JSON custom field on JobResult; otherwise the job logs the payload and continues.
+- **Junos NETCONF failures** – Look for `NAPALM driver 'junos' failed for <device>...` or `NAPALM credentials not configured` in the Job log/CLI output.
+Confirm the device Platform maps to the `junos` driver, NETCONF is enabled on port 830, and the SecretsGroup/CLI credentials are valid.

 For additional implementation details (modules, developer notes, and tests) see `administrators.md` and `TESTING.md`.